andcut/snakecult-site/content/posts/froese-ritualized-mind-hypothesis.md

 ---

-## FAQ <!-- for FAQPage schema pickup -->
+## FAQ <!-- retains FAQPage schema support -->

-What is the Sapient Paradox?
+**Q1.
+What is the Sapient Paradox?**

-It's the puzzle of why behaviourally modern traits (art, symbolism) appear tens of thousands of years after anatomically modern humans evolve (~200 kya).
+**A.** It’s the puzzle of why behaviourally modern traits — art, symbolism, complex ritual — explode tens of millennia after anatomically modern humans evolve (~200 kya).

-How does Froese's Ritualised-Mind Hypothesis solve it?
+**Q2.
+How does Froese’s Ritualised-Mind Hypothesis solve it?**

-By proposing that initiation rituals inducing altered states catalysed subject–object separation, bootstrapping symbolic culture.
+**A.** Initiation rites that induce altered states catalyse subject–object separation, bootstrapping symbolic culture in each generation.

-How does the Eve/Snake-Cult Theory extend Froese's idea?
+**Q3.
+How does the Eve / Snake-Cult Theory extend Froese’s idea?**

-It specifies female-led snake-venom rites, links them to universal serpent myths, and ties diffusion to gene–culture coevolution signals.
+**A.** It highlights female-led snake-venom rites, accounting for universal serpent myths and tying the diffusion of self-awareness to gene–culture coevolution.

-Is this framework compatible with "Stoned Ape" or single-mutation theories?
+**Q4.
+Is this framework compatible with “Stoned Ape” or single-mutation theories?**

-Yes; it integrates altered-state chemistry (but venom, not mushrooms) and sees genes following culturally triggered selection, rather than a lone miracle mutation.
+**A.** Yep.
+It retains altered-state chemistry (venom > mushrooms) while seeing genes as followers of culturally triggered selection rather than a lone miracle mutation.

-What testable predictions does the model make?
+**Q5.
+What testable predictions does the model make?**

-Late-Pleistocene sweeps on neural-plasticity genes, venom residues on ritual artefacts, and sex-dimorphic DMN patterns aligned with recursion timelines.
+**A.** Late-Pleistocene sweeps on neural-plasticity genes, venom residues on ritual artefacts, and sex-dimorphic DMN patterns mapping recursion’s spread.

 ---